thaddeuselms/helm-papertrail/README.md

 This chart will do the following:

-* The chart will deploy the log router [logspout](https://github.com/gliderlabs/logspout) as a deamonset to the current cluster and forward logs from the docker deamon to the specificed [papertrail](https://papertrailapp.com/) log destination.
+* The chart will deploy the log router [logspout](https://github.com/gliderlabs/logspout) as a deamonset to the current kubernetes cluster and forward logs from the docker deamon to the specificed [papertrail](https://papertrailapp.com/) log destination.

 ### Installing the chart